 Wondering why your reading glasses don’t feel as effective for computer work as they do when you’re reading?
+Consider computer glasses!

 More than one pair of glasses?
 That’s right!

-CASE STUDY – BRENDAN AT WORK
+COMPUTER GLASSES CASE STUDY – BRENDAN AT WORK

-Brendan and I had a chat about what he likes and dislikes with his current eyewear, what he does at work, and what he likes to do away from work.
+Brendan and I had a chat about what he likes and dislikes with his current eyewear.
+We also spoke about what he does at work, and what he likes to do away from work.
 Brendan also noted that his left eye didn’t see as well as his right when it came to distance viewing.
 After testing and recommending the appropriate prescription, Brendan’s distance vision improved to beyond 6/6.

-One was a pair of glasses that allow him to read plans when out in the field as well as for use at his computer in the office.
-This pair of glasses had an anti-reflective coating on the front and back surface of both lenses, beneficial for his computer use under fluorescent office lights, as well as a photochromatic coating which darkens in sunlight, for reading plans on site, and then return to clear back in his office.
+One was a pair of glasses to allow him to read plans when out in the field, as well as for use at his computer in the office.
+This pair of glasses had an anti-reflective coating on the front and back surface of both lenses making it beneficial for computer use under fluorescent office lights.
+This pair also featured a photochromatic coating which darkens in sunlight, for reading plans onsite and at the office.

 Optometrist at The Eye Place